Adella’s bright eyes opened.

 Zhang sighed.
 “They have pretty much dealt with the crowd.
-They are binding their arms with cables, if I am seeing this correctly.
+They’ve grouped them and tied their hands.
 Brutally quick and effective, your colleagues are,” he kept staring out the window, paying no attention to what the other two were doing.

-Adella answered without much thinking, “Yes, I am curious to know.
+Adella answered Markov without much thinking, “Yes, I am curious to know.
 Go ahead.”

 “Hah!
 Would you look at that,” he kept studying the data.